 - Dental implants in Kittanning: A comprehensive tooth replacement that rebuilds a missing tooth from the root up.

 - Dental crowns: Tooth-shaped restorations which can be placed over a severely decayed or damaged tooth.
 Or, when supported by a dental implant, a dental crown can replace a single missing tooth.

 - Dental bridges: A method of replacing several missing teeth.

 - Dentures: Good for significant tooth loss.
 Dentures can be retained by dental implants for additional security.

 There is no single treatment plan for a full-mouth reconstruction.
 Yours may combine any number of treatments depending on your needs.

 Where Can I Learn More about Full-Mouth Reconstructions?

 If you have sustained significant dental damage either all at once or over the course of several years, don’t wait another day to have your smile repaired.
 A full-mouth reconstruction from Dr. Voller can help you to smile with full confidence once again!
-To learn more about this wonderful treatment option, we invite you to contact us to book an appointment with your dentist in Fox Chapel today.
+To learn more about this wonderful treatment option, we invite you to contact us to book an appointment with your dentist in Kittanning today.